-Students selecting this scholarly experience will assist a licensed occupational therapist in developing occupation-based treatments for individuals who have had a stroke or other disabilities, but lack health insurance for rehabilitation services.
+Students selecting this scholarly experience will assist a licensed OT in developing occupation-based treatments for individuals who have had a stroke or other disabilities, but lack health insurance for rehabilitation services.
 Students are expected to:

 Each student will also complete a scholarly project either in a group (MSOT or OTD) or individually (OTD).

 Ranked as the Number One OT Program in the Nation